GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

 **Run gfastats on a GFA**

-Remember that the file we initially got was an assembly *graph*&mdash;what if we wanted to know some graph-specitic stats about our assembly, such as number of nodes or disconnected components?
+Remember that the file we initially got was an assembly *graph*&mdash;what if we wanted to know some graph-specific stats about our assembly, such as number of nodes or disconnected components?
 We can also assess that using gfastats.

 !!! terminal "code"